Texas A&M Logo

 Texas A&M Emblem

-All the symbols of the university are based on its name.
+All the university’s symbols are based on its name.
 In early versions, the signs had an elaborate shape with curly serifs.
 In later versions, even strict and geometrically proportional letters appeared.

-The Texas A&M identity provides several types of typefaces based on their intended use.
+The Texas A&M identity provides several typefaces based on their intended use.
 On the university press, the font is flattened, with miniature serifs.
 Elsewhere, single letters are individually designed.
-The official palette of the educational institution and its teams consists of a combination of noble burgundy with perfect white.
+The educational institution’s and its teams’ official palette combines noble burgundy and perfect white.